arthursw/wetlands/docs/advanced_example.md

 ### Establish Manual Connection

 The script we just launched (`advanced_example_module.py`) is designed to start a server and print the port it's listening on to its standard output.
-Our main script now needs to read the `stdout` of the `process` launched by Cema to discover this port number.
+Our main script now needs to read the `stdout` of the `process` launched by Wetlands to discover this port number.
 We loop through the output lines until we find the line indicating the port.

 ```python
 port = None